wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/index.md

 Jenkins works by persisting information about its configuration and build history as files on disk.
-Therefore, we have two options for deploying Jenkins on DC/OS: pin it to a single node, or use a network file system.
+Therefore, we have two options for deploying Jenkins on DC/OS: pin it to a single node, or use a network file system such as NFS, CIFS, and so on.

-## Installing Jenkins in a development environment (pinning to a single node)
+## Installing Jenkins in a development environment

 If you only want to run Jenkins in a development environment, it's trivial to pin it to a single agent in the DC/OS cluster.
 Create the file